cwendorf/EASI/docs/Tutorials/README.md

-## Tutorials with Simple Data
+## Tutorials from the Sourcebook

 ### Overview of the Tutorials

-Data for the tutorials are from [*Statistics for Social Science: A Sourcebook of Basic Statistical Methods*](https://cwendorf.github.io/Sourcebook/) (Wendorf, 2019)
+Data and summary statistics for the tutorials are from [*Statistics for Social Science: A Sourcebook of Basic Statistical Methods*](https://cwendorf.github.io/Sourcebook/) (Wendorf, 2019)

 - Tutorials for a variety of research designs are included
 - Tutorials show both the default output and the available options